Pasta alla Norma is a Sicilian eggplant pasta dish with a creamy tomato sauce, tender eggplants, dried oregano, and fresh basil.

 2. Make the pasta sauce

-Warm up the olive oil in a large skillet, add finely chopped onion, and fry it for 3 minutes.
+Heat the olive oil in a large skillet, add chopped onion, and sauté for 3 minutes.

-Add pressed or grated garlic, red pepper flakes, and fry for another minute.
+Add pressed garlic and red pepper flakes, and sauté for 1 minute.

 Add canned whole peeled tomatoes, rinse the can with a cup of water, and add it to the pan.